 Yes, it’s a gorgeous salad.
 But beauty is only skin deep, and the good news is, it’s good on the inside, too.

-This thanksgiving paleo salad recipe is also nutritionally jam-packed, keto-friendly (skip the feta and it’s paleo-friendly, too!), and utterly delicious.
+This Thanksgiving salad is also nutritionally jam-packed, keto-friendly (skip the feta and it’s paleo-friendly, too!), and utterly delicious.

 Why You Should "Beet Up" Your Thanksgiving Salad

-Your goal for Thanksgiving might be to do the least harm as possible while doing your best to not totally overindulge.
+Your goal for Thanksgiving might be to do the least amount of harm while doing your best to not totally overindulge.

 But you can do better than that.

-Rise to a higher standard for everyone involved (including your guests) with a nutritious salad made with beets - a delicious superfood that is teeming with health benefits.
+Rise to a higher standard for everyone involved (including your guests) with a nutritious salad made with beets - a delicious superfood that is brimming with health benefits.